 So what exactly is happening in an occupant’s brain that we can try to accommodate with design?
 This is where recent cognitive and neurological research aligns with the objectives of UI design.
 Humans are constantly adding experiences to our individual memories, and when we sense any spatial environment – new or previously encountered – that new space and its components are matched against our prior history with similar environments and components, creating a set of assumptions through which an occupant will act and feel.

 Even ostensibly “subjective” design decisions are laced with communicative features.
-What might seem stylistic or excessively detailed, is often meant to remind a viewer of some type recognition.
+What might seem stylistic or excessively detailed, is often meant to remind a viewer of some type of recognition.
 A red tile roof, thick mullions, or a green accent wall, all have laced meanings to occupants.
 A red tile roof can remind someone of a geographic location or climate, thick mullions can signify sturdiness, and a green accent wall can mimic nature.
 (There is always some overlap between aesthetic and purposeful design elements, I write more about it here.)

 Impressions + Intuition

 Occupants generate impressions about usability as they navigate and actuate their spatial environments.
 These impressions may be conscious or subconscious.
 There are important values to both types of awareness, but designers should have a particular goal for the occupants.
 While conscious awareness may be beneficial at certain moments, most spatial environments should provide a subtle or unnoticable means for building users to accomplish their tasks.
 When cognitively processing an environment for actionable architectural components, one might refer to an architectural space as intuitive if this decision making remains subconscious.
 “A UI is intuitive when target users understand its behavior and effect without use of reason, memorization, experimentation, assistance, or training [p21].”